mehmandarov/microprofile-qrcodes/README.md

 The Metrics exports _Telemetric_ data in a uniform way of system and custom resources ([specification][4]).

-The class `RandomStringsController` contains an example how you can measure the execution time of a request.
+The class `QRController` contains an example how you can measure the execution time of a request.
 The index page also contains a link to the metric page (with all metric info).

 ### Open API